Disclaimer: I don't own Rosario+Vampire, nor do I make any money from the writing of this story. Simple enough, ne?

 Studying with Moka had done him worlds of good, but sadly there was one aspect of his life in which Tsukune Aono had remained rather mediocre: his grades.
 He could probably send a full-size truck flying with a flick of his little finger, he had four women and a girl constantly around him so that meant his appeal had to be improving, but his grades had been and still were rather unimpressive.

-Meh, he thought distractedly.
-Two out of three isn't bad.
+Meh, he thought distractedly, two out of three isn't bad.

 He was currently sitting on top of a gravestone, one of the many that littered the area surrounding Youkai Academy.
-He wanted to make sure they were far enough away from the rest of the population that if he had to do what he needed to no one would come running instantly.
+He wanted to make sure they were far enough away from the rest of the population that if he had to do what he needed to no one would instantly come running.
 He knew Moka could find him even with how far away he was.
 Even if he hadn't left her the note telling her where to meet, her inner self would have been able to sense his presence, just like he could sense hers approaching.

 It was almost frightening how comfortable he had gotten using his supernatural abilities.
 Now that he was able to keep the strain on the Holy Lock to a minimum whenever he did, it didn't worry him so much.
 It was a testament to the strength of the divine metal that even as cracked as all the links were it still held firm.

-When Moka appeared from between the trees, clutching his note in one hand and her Rosario in the other, he tried to swallow the mountain that had suddenly situated itself in his throat.
+When Moka appeared from between the trees, clutching his note in one hand and her rosary in the other, he tried to swallow the mountain that had suddenly situated itself in his throat.
 How he wished the physical strength the vampire blood granted him also gave him a more debonair demeanor, because even though he had been around so many women for so long he was still an abysmal failure when it came to talking to them alone.

 "You wanted to talk, Tsukune?"

 He shut his eyes and inhaled heavily as the scent of her body trailed to him downwind.
 Her soft voice sounded both hesitant and apprehensive, and if he didn't know any better he could even smell fear on her.
-What on earth did she of all people have to be afraid of!
+What on earth did she of all people have to be afraid of?!
 Reopening his warm russet orbs as they honed in on her instinctively, Moka Akashiya had to try as hard as she could to keep the blood in her head.

 She would never admit it out loud, but Tsukune had become a very, very handsome human.
 Unlike her, his raw strength could be seen clearly in his body; hard, masculine sinew hidden underneath his wonderfully fitted white button-up.
 His growth over the past year hadn't really surprised her; after all, it was a well-known fact that males had a more extended period of growth compared to their female counterparts.
 She could honestly say that she was surprised by the way his body had refined itself as he grew older however, especially his face.
-He looked so much like the vampire transformation he turned into when he was younger it was frankly disturbing, but no less desirable.
+He looked so much like the vampire transformation he had turned into when he was younger it was frankly disturbing, but no less desirable.
 Even with his honey-brown eyes and dark chocolate hair he looked every bit as aristocratic as her unsealed form, and that was saying something.

 This might not have been so totally unnerving had she not met his family.
 His father was nothing spectacular, just another run-of-the-mill Japanese man, just like Tsukune had once been.
 His mother was an elegant beauty however, and if he had inherited most of her grace she wouldn't have been so offset by his appearance as he grew older.
 Though that was possible, and likely a factor in his continued refinement, she had to consider the possibility that her vampire blood had a part in it as well.
 She didn't even know why she was so desperate to explain the changes she had been seeing ever since their second year, but the most probable explanation was she was trying to explain why she felt so physically attracted to him, more than for just his blood.